Jun 27

 Hip-hop is itself a product of that resilience.
 Born in Black communities as a response to oppression and neglect, it grew into one of the most powerful cultural movements the world has ever seen.
 Keti Koti and hip-hop share the same roots: resistance, community, and the refusal to be invisible.

 On Saturday 27 June, HipHopHuis brings its own programming as a partner of Theater Rotterdam’s Keti Koti 2026.
-From a talk to a film screening to a community market, ending with a brass band leading you straight to the block party.
+From a talk to a documentary screening to a community market and exhibition, ending with a brass band leading you straight to the Keti Koti Block Party at TR.

 Program in Hiphophuis